-The Graduate Outcomes survey is the biggest UK annual social survey and captures the perspectives and current status of recent graduates.
+The Graduate Outcomes (GO) survey is the biggest UK annual social survey and captures the perspectives and current status of recent graduates.

 All graduates who completed a higher education course in the UK after August 2017 will be asked to take part in the survey 15 months after they finish their studies.
 The survey aims to help current and future students gain an insight into career destinations and development.